 Let me tell you some important things you should know.
-At the end of this post you will have the answer to the question “Which programming language should I learn first?”.
-We will cover the reasons behind that decision, and I am sure you will make a right choice.
+At the end of this post, you will have the answer to the question “Which programming language should you learn first?”.
+We will cover the reasons behind that decision, and I am sure you will make the right choice.

 This is good because it means that there are multiple choices out there and you will find for sure a programming language that suits your style.
 But it is also overwhelming when you don’t know where to start.
 Let me help you with that.

-But before we start let’s see the five things you need to think before making your decision and one truth.
+But before we start let’s see the five things you need to think about before making your decision and one truth.

 Five things to think of